 Free tests.
-Personality disorder, psyche: Ammon's structural test How does it manifest itself
+Personality disorder, mental disorder: Ammon structural test How does it manifest itself?

-Welcome to Bank of tests!
-On this site you can go through all kinds of free tests, as well as create your tests online.
-You can create personal certificates, tests for your students, for employment, an aptitude test for your employees - in short, whatever you want.
-All that is needed for this is to register.
+Welcome to Test bank!
+On this site you can go through all kinds of free tests, and also create your own tests online.
+You can create personal certificates, tests for your students, for hiring, aptitude tests for your employees - in a word, everything you want.
+All you need to do is register.
 Don't want to register?
-Then it is quite possible that you will find something useful for yourself from ready-made online tests that you can pass without registration.
-Now 5174 tests are published on our website - all these tests were selected manually.
-And about 13 thousand more specialized tests designed for a narrow circle of people.
+Then it is quite possible that you will find something useful for yourself from ready-made online tests that you can take without registration.
+There are now 5174 tests published on our website - all of these tests were selected manually.
+And about 13 thousand more specialized tests intended for a narrow circle of people.

 In order to create an online test and post it on the Internet, no special knowledge is required.
-You create a test on the site through the web interface: create questions, answers to them indicating the correct answers or estimates depending on the selected answers.
-You also make options for decoding the results, depending on the number of points scored.
-Then users are tested, the system automatically grades according to the settings of your test and gives the person the result.
-Then you can see the chronology and results of passing your tests by users.
+You create a test on the site through the web interface: create questions, answers to them, indicating the correct answers or ratings depending on the selected answers.
+You also make options for deciphering the results depending on the number of points scored.
+Then users are tested, the system automatically assigns a score according to the settings of your test and gives the person the result.
+Next, you can view the chronology and results of your tests being completed by users.

 • You can create and take online tests for free;